heathhenley/heathhenley.github.io/content/posts/how-does-s63-enc-format-work.md

 - a user who wants to use the data must send a User Permit Number (UPN) to the data server, and probably some money too (to license the data for a certain period of time, or for a certain geographic area, etc)
-- the data server gladly takes the users money, and User Permit Number, and then sends the user a "permit" file, which contains the key that was used to encrypt the parts of the data that the user has licensed
+- the data server gladly takes the user's money, and User Permit Number, and then sends the user a "permit" file, which contains the key that was used to encrypt the parts of the data that the user has licensed